Grow the Hood is a collaborative urban farming project focused on connecting people with an interest in food justice and farming of all levels.

 Grow the Hood is Heal the Hood’s bold urban gardening initiative that transforms underutilized land into vibrant, community-powered growing spaces.
 Designed for healing, nourishment, and connection, this project brings people together to grow food, share knowledge, and reclaim wellness—right in the heart of our neighborhoods.

-Increasing access to fresh, healthy food for local families
+• Increasing access to fresh, healthy food for families

 Where We Grow

-We’re planting roots in neighborhoods across Boston, beginning with pilot sites in Roxbury and Jamaica Plain.
+We’re planting roots in neighborhoods across Boston, beginning with five pilot sites so far!
 Our goal is to expand into every community that desires access to fresh food and community gardens.

 If you have land, want to volunteer, or hope to bring a Grow the Hood garden to your neighborhood—we want to hear from you!